mrismanaziz/Reforestation/README.md

-## How does a dyslexic poet write?
-Inverse.
+## I ordered a chicken and an egg from Amazon.
+I'll let you know.